How to work with disks

 -

-By default, you create a disk that is the same size as the image.
-Therefore, a VM from a Container Optimized Image may not have enough free space to deploy a Docker container.
+By default, you create a disk the same size as the image.
+Therefore, a Container Optimized Image VM may not have enough free space to deploy a Docker container.
 To avoid this, specify the required boot disk size using this flag:

 --create-boot-disk size=<disk_size_in_GB>

-.To find out the minimum boot disk size required to install the image, run one of these commands:
+.To get the minimum boot disk size required for installing an image, run this command:

 yc compute image get-latest-from-family container-optimized-image --folder-id standard-images